Nia Imara

 Nia Imara is an American astrophysicist, artist, and activist.
 Imara's scientific work deals with galactic mass, star formation, and exoplanet detection.
 Imara was the first African-American woman to earn a PhD in astrophysics at the University of California, Berkeley and was the inaugural postdoctoral fellow in the Future Faculty Leaders program at Harvard University.
-In 2020, Imara joined the University of California, Santa Cruz as an Assistant Professor in the Department of Astronomy.
+In 2020, Imara joined the University of California, Santa Cruz as an assistant professor in the Department of Astronomy.
+Her recent work includes 3D-printing models to aid visualization of molecular clouds.

 Early life and education

 Imara was born in East Oakland, Oakland, California and grew up in the San Francisco Bay Area.
 She received her bachelor's degree from Kenyon College in 2003, majoring in mathematics and physics.
 While at Kenyon College, she competed on the college's swim team.
 She moved to the University of California, Berkeley for her postgraduate studies, and in 2010 she became the first African-American woman to earn a PhD in astrophysics at University of California, Berkeley.
 Her dissertation was on The Formation and Evolution of Giant Molecular Clouds and was supervised by Leo Blitz.